bengrunfeld/study-notes/backbone_js-2.md

 Source: [http://addyosmani.github.io/backbone-fundamentals](http://addyosmani.github.io/backbone-fundamentals)

-Old-style apps did heavy-lifting of data in back end
+Old-style apps did heavy-lifting of data in back end.

 New client applications pull raw data from the server and render it into the browser when and where it is needed.